-- Review of other heir search firms’ reports
+- Verification of other heir search firms’ reports

 Whether you’re a probate, real estate, elder law, or intellectual property attorney, or the representative of a local, state, military or law enforcement agency, or title insurance company, there are many ways I can support your work, for example:

-- Probate — I conduct thorough genealogical research of the decedent’s family, so that you can contact family members and provide an accurate accounting of legal next-of-kin to the court.
+- Probate — I conduct thorough genealogical research into a decedent’s family to identify lineal and other descendants, so that you can provide notice to relatives and give an accurate accounting of legal next-of-kin to the court.

 - Guardianship/Conservatorship — I identify next-of-kin who can help care for your client and their estate, as well as identify parents for completing death certificates, and other research related to establishing identity and family as needed.

-- Quiet title and adverse possession of property — I search probate, title and other records to trace inheritance over time, in order to identify those with a current legal interest.
+- Quiet title and adverse possession of property — I search probate and other records to trace inheritance over time, in order to identify those with a current legal interest in a property.

-- Abandoned property — I perform genealogical research to identify who the rightful owners are today, so that property can be returned.
+- Abandoned property — I perform genealogical research to identify who the rightful owners are today.

 - Copyright — I trace the deceased copyright holder’s descendants, to help you contact those who have inherited active rights.